Why "Love Begins Here"?

 Can I still sign up if my parish is not sending a group?

 Yes!
 We have a limited number of "Free Agent" spots for teens who join us without a parish group.
-See the question above for more about how to register for a Free Agent spot.
+To register as a Free Agent, find the registration link on the main LBH page once registration opens!

 Does my parish have to send adults?

 Yes.
 If you are organizing a parish group, plan to send enough adults to transport your teens throughout the week.

 Parishes must make sure all adult missionaries are compliant with the Archdiocese of Milwaukee's Safe Environment Office as well as driver certified through Catholic Mutual Insurance Group.

 Where do we stay?